RxLaboratory/Duik/src-docs/duik/docs/controller-tools.md

     3. Select this rigged precomposition, and extract controllers with Duik, using Master Properties.
     4. "Animation Comp" can now be duplicated ; each new copy can have its own animation, and this way you can have as many animations as you wish with a single rig.

+## Tag Controllers

+Sometimes, you may want to use custom layers as controllers (for example, if you designed it yourself in Photoshop, or want to use any existing layer as a controller).
+In this case, you can use this _tag_ tool on these layers so Duik can recognise them as controllers when using other controller tools, like [*Extract controllers*](#extract-controllers).

+Duik will add a new layer marker on the first frame of the layer, named "Controller".

 ## ![edit controller icon](img/duik-icons/edit-icon-r.png) Edit Controllers

 !!! hint